jacksonloper/bettervoting/docs/contributions/4_issue_lifecycle.md

 The prioritized backlog will primarily be sorted by milestone, with the exception of issues with the time sensitive label.
 Time sensitive gets sorted to the top regardless of the label.

-## Assigning Issues
+## Issue Assignment Progression

 Any member can self-assign issues from the Priorizied Backlog.
+After self assigning the issue can be moved to the "In Progress" lane.

 New members should aim to progress as follows with their first issues:
  - 2 good first issues